-Exercise results in release of chemicals in brain called endorphins.
+Exercise results in the release of chemicals in the brain called endorphins.
 These chemicals reduce anxiety, fight depression and relieve pain due to their analgesic effect.

 The American Psychological Association supports the fact that active people are less likely to be depressed as compared to inactive people.

 Morning workouts reduce the risk of many diseases such as diabetes and heart diseases not only because of the loss of excess fat and calories but also due to improved mental health and reduction in anxiety levels.